 Nightmare Hallow Scream Park - Chisago City, MN

 Nightmare Hallow has 3 haunt attractions.
 It has operated for 25 years of fear.
-The scream park is open Friday and Saturday nights on October 19th, 20th, 26th, and 27th.
+The scream park is open most Friday and Saturday nights in October 2019.
 The attractions are the Double Sided Haunted House, Terror Trail, and Zombie Hunt.
 Various combo ticket options available.
 Doors are open from 7:00 pm Friday and Saturday or 7:00 pm to 9:00 pm on other nights.

 Olson Haunted House - Chanhassen, MN

-Open on October 27th and Halloween night.
+Open around two nights near Halloween 2019.
 We had around 600 people go through on Halloween last year.
 Admission is free, but we encourage cash donations which all goes to support Loaves & Fishes.
 For 16 years, the Olson Haunted House in Chanhassen, MN, has been the highlight of Halloween for thousands.
 Each year, the Olson garage is transformed into a maze of horror and is considered by many to be the best haunted house in the area.
 As a non-profit haunted house, we waive your admission fee, but respectfully ask that you to bring a cash donation.
 You can also donate via Venmo to @OlsonHauntedHouse.
 Thank you in advance for your generosity!

 Scream Town - Chaska, MN

-The screams begin on September 28th this season.
+The screams begin this season on September 28th, 2019.
 Scream Town is an amazing haunted attraction.
 Tickets are $30-36.
 Gates open at 6:30 pm.
 Parking is free.
 The attraction is open Friday, Saturday, and Sunday nights in October.
 Check their website for discounts on some nights.
 The attractions are Terror in the Corn, Redneck Resort, Circus Asylum, Oak Blood Forest, Funeral Home Visitation, Rabid Alley, and Sasquatch Investigation.
 Take your time and enjoy each of these attractions.
-There are new attractions for 2018.
+There are new attractions for 2019.
 Scream Town is a bit unusual in that guests may re-enter any of the attractions multiple times on the same ticket.
 Also most haunted houses allow visitors in line to go through the haunts even after the normal closing time.
 Not at Scream Town.
 They close each night at 11 pm sharp.

 Terrorworld Haunted Attraction - Minneapolis, MN

-Terror World is an all new for 2018 haunted attraction in Northeast Minneapolis.
+Terror World returns again for 2019 as a top rated haunted attraction in Northeast Minneapolis.
 This 35,000 square foot haunt attraction will turn your worst fears into nightmares.
 Three haunted attractions under one roof in their massive building.
 The main feature is Bloody Acres Estates.
 Experience Hell in this hair raising 1920’s plantation.
 Meet the mentally ill and deranged in the Oak Hill Asylum.
 Finally we go 3D with deadly clowns at the 3-D Circus of Death!
 If you can’t make it through this disturbing freak show remember we warned you.

 The Haunting Experience - Cottage Grove, MN